ad-freiburg/ad-blog/content/post/project-osm-live-updates/index.md

 **Results**

-We processed the change file, achieving a processing time of 44 minutes.
+We achieved a processing time of 44 minutes for the change file.
 This result demonstrates that the tool can handle updates efficiently enough to keep a SPARQL instance synchronized with the OSM planet data.
 While the number of changes in each diff can vary, leading to occasional delays, these variations tend to average out over longer periods, ensuring that updates remain within the required timeframe.

 ## <a id="improvements"></a>3.3.
 Improvements